Frequently Asked Questions

 Diving in Zanzibar is good all year round, but sea conditions do vary from one season to another:

-- Christmas and January to mid February: Kazkazi (Northern wind) season.
+- Christmas and January: Kazkazi (Northern wind) season.
 In intervals of 2-3 weeks, the wind blows hard for a few days.
 During these few windy days, the Ocean gets choppy and visibility might drop as well.
 When the wind blows, we are limited to 4-6 dive sites closer to Nungwi.
 Very rarely we might even need to cancel a day of diving.

 - The rest of the year: During the rest of the year we have access to almost all the dive sites with good conditions, however, there is a slight chance of wind and small waves once in a while.